yj7082126/yj7082126.github.io/_posts/2020-09-20-Optical Flow (1).md

 ## What is Optical Flow?

-* Definition : Optical Flow =
+* Definition : Optical Flow is a vector map, describing the pixel motion between two consecutive frames.
+	* For visualization, usually a HSV Color map is used, color for direction and saturation for magnitude.

+### How to calc

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1MTI1MzYwMV19
+eyJoaXN0b3J5IjpbMjA0MjkzNjE2OV19
 -->